Mteixeira88/Clip-To-Cloud/README.md

 ### How we do it?

-Everytime you add a clip your clipboard, it will instantly be stored in your cloud, meaning we store all your clips with a [AES encryption](https://pt.wikipedia.org/wiki/Advanced_Encryption_Standard) that has an encryption key stored in your main device, meaning, the device that is sharing the clipboard.
+Everytime you add a clip your clipboard, it will instantly be stored in your cloud, meaning we store all your clips with a Advanced Encryption Standard (AES) key that is stored in your main device, meaning, the device that is sharing the clipboard.

+### What is Advanced Encryption Standard (AES) encryption?

+When it comes to cyber security, AES is one of those acronyms that you see popping up everywhere.
+That’s because it has become the global standard of encryption and it is used to keep a significant amount of our communications safe.

+The Advanced Encryption Standard (AES) is a fast and secure form of encryption that keeps prying eyes away from our data.
+We see it in messaging apps like WhatsApp and Signal, programs like VeraCrypt and WinZip, in a range of hardware and a variety of other technologies that we use all of the time.

+More info about AES [here.](https://www.comparitech.com/blog/information-security/what-is-aes-encryption/)

 ### What about synced devices?
 How do you keep my clips safe?